thecredibleway/thecredibleway-com/docs/jesus/crediblilty/teachings-of-jesus.md

 sidebar_position: 3
 toc_min_heading_level: 2
 toc_max_heading_level: 4
-title: Teachings of Jesus | Jesus is Credibile
+title: Teachings of Jesus | Jesus is Credible
 sidebar_label: Teachings of Jesus
 description: Words That Changed the World.
 Explore the revolutionary teachings of Jesus about love, forgiveness, the Kingdom of God and eternal life.
 keywords: ["teachings of Jesus","Jesus message", "what did Jesus teach","words of Jesus","Jesus and the Kingdom of God","Sermon on the Mount explained","lessons from Jesus teachings"]